awsdocs/aws-iot-sitewise-user-guide/doc_source/metrics.md

   + `propertyId` – The ID of the property from which to pull values\.
 You can use the property's name instead of its ID if the property is defined in the current model \(rather than defined in a model from a hierarchy\)\.
   + `hierarchyId` – \(Optional\) The ID of the hierarchy from which to query child assets for the property\.
 You can use the hierarchy definition's name instead of its ID\.
 If you omit this value, AWS IoT SiteWise finds the property in the current model\.
 **Important**  <a name="metric-input-rules"></a>
-Metrics can only input properties that are integer or double type\.
+Metrics can only properties that are integer, double, Boolean, or string type\.
+Booleans convert to `0` \(false\) and `1` \(true\)\.
 If you define any metric input variables in a metric's expression, those inputs must have the same time interval as the output metric\.
+<a name="formula-output-rules"></a>Formula expressions can only output double values\.
+Nested expressions can output other data types, such as strings, but the formula as a whole must evaluate to a number\.
+You can use the [jp function](formula-expressions.md#jp-definition) to convert a string to a number\.
+If you define a formula that computes a non\-numeric value, AWS IoT SiteWise doesn't output a data point for that computation\.
+For more information, see [Undefined, infinite, and overflow values](formula-expressions.md#undefined-values)\.
 + <a name="asset-property-unit-cli"></a>`unit` – \(Optional\) The scientific unit for the property, such as mm or Celsius\.

 **Example metric definition**